Post: How to Find and Engage Passive Candidates with AI: A Step-by-Step System

 Role fit score inputs:

-• Years of directly relevant experience
+• Years of relevant experience versus role requirements

 Receptivity Score